What to do in the Bahamas: the top 17 island excursions

 The island has many pretenders to the throne, but the original is located on Cable Beach.
 Look for the one with all of the visitor photos and business cards stapled to the walls – and then, after tipping your bartender, add one of your own.

-After you’ve checked the daiquiri off your Bahamas bingo card, your next stop is conch.
+The Bahamas is popular as a fishing destination, so after you’ve checked the daiquiri off your Bahamas bingo card, your next stop is conch.
 Fried or fresh, the most popular spot to grab the island’s unofficial dish is the Fish Fry in Nassau.
-The collection of wooden shacks houses individual vendors hawking fried and fresh conch along with Bahamian staples like plantains and rice.
+The collection of homegrown wooden houses individual vendors hawking fried and fresh conch along with Bahamian staples like plantains and rice.

-The Fish Fry is open seven days a week, but it’s Friday and Saturday nights that invite a party-like atmosphere fueled by rum-spiked drinks and music.
+The Fish Fry is open seven days a week, but Friday and Saturday nights invite a party-like atmosphere fueled by rum-spiked drinks and music.
+A few noteworthy vendors worth tasting at the Fish Fry include The Grill Master Seafood House, On The Edge, and Twin Brothers.

-The Cricket Club is where British ex-pats get their fill of Premier League Football, pints of beer and plates of Yorkshire pudding (along with legit bangers and mash).
+The Cricket Club Restaurant & Pub is where British expats get their fill of Premier League Football, pints of beer, bangers and mash, and Yorkshire pudding.
 Post up at one of the tables on the upper-level balcony and watch a cricket match on the pitch below.
 The balmy Caribbean breezes and ice-cold beer are just the things to take the edge off a sizzling tropical day.

 What’s a visit to a Caribbean island without a bit of rum?
-John Watling’s Distillery has been producing the sugar cane molasses-based liquor since 2003.
-The distillery uses coconuts to filter their juice, which might seem tropically gimmicky at the outset, but actually does the job.
+John Watling’s Distillery has been producing it since 2003.
+The distillery uses coconuts to filter their juice, which might seem like a gimmick, but it actually does the job.

-While The Bahamas has plenty of natural beauty to keep you entertained, the island archipelago also has a decidedly glitzy side, and it’s on full display at the Baha Mar complex in Nassau.
+While the Bahamas has plenty of natural beauty to entertain you, the island archipelago also has a glitzy side.
+The island is known for having some of the best casinos in the Caribbean, and it’s on full display at the Baha Mar complex in Nassau.

-Comprising the SLS, Grand Hyatt, and Rosewood resorts, the Baha Mar Casino ties all the properties together and can add “largest casino in the Caribbean” to its resume.
-Join the well-heeled crowd with a good-luck cocktail before hitting up one of the 119 live table games, 1000 slot machines or placing a bet on a televised live sports game.
+Comprising the SLS, Grand Hyatt and Rosewood resorts, the Baha Mar Casino ties all the properties together and can add “largest casino in the Caribbean” to its resume.
+Join the well-heeled crowd with a good-luck cocktail before hitting up one of the 119 live table games, trying one of the 1,000 slot machines or placing a bet on a televised live sports game.

 Thunderball Grotto is an underwater cave system best known for its star turn in a James Bond movie.
 Located just west of Staniel Cay, the craggy aquamarine pool is perfect for a day of diving, swimming and snorkeling while channeling your inner international spy – even if for just a few minutes.

 Only a short 30-minute boat ride from Nassau, Rose Island is home to Sandy Toes, the quintessential Bahamian beach bar.
-Located on the shores of a secluded tropical island, you can opt to spend the day snorkeling in the surrounding crystal clear waters or romping around with the island’s nine resident pigs (if that’s something that interests you).
+Located on the shores of a secluded tropical island, you can spend the day snorkeling in the surrounding crystal clear waters or romp around with the island’s resident pigs.

 Afterward, grab a frozen daiquiri from the bar and kick back in one of the island’s rope hammocks.